 Located on the banks of the mighty Limpopo River you will find yourself in the very heart of the bush.
 With a large elephant population, crocodiles lazing happily in the warm river sand and a nightly lullaby of hyena giggles and lion roars, Tuli is truly a wild place.

-We encourage you to fully-immerse yourself in the experience.
+We encourage you to fully immerse yourself in the experience.
 However, while the project is thoroughly risk assessed and supervised, please do remember there will be wild animals around.
 Therefore, our policy is that you must never leave camp without a qualified staff member.

-A typical volunteering day at Wild at Tuli
+A typical volunteering day in Botswana

 As a Conservation volunteer in Botswana, you can expect to work five or six hours a day.
 Your workload will be divided as follows: